British Dictionary — Forked by Marco A.G.Pinto

 I grabbed the original project and started adding/removing/fixing words.
 I kept the original authors credits and added my name.

-I have created the ultimate speller, as good or better than the commercial ones.
+I have created the ultimate speller, better than most commercial ones.
 It encompasses several fields of knowledge, from simple to complex words.

 I am improving the speller to the maximum since I am testing it on the field: